ralphtheninja/lib-flat-tree/README.md

 ## API

+The functions below ending with a `_2` takes a pre computed `depth` parameter.
+Since calculating `depth` is an iterative process, these functions are an optimization to avoid having to re-calculate `depth`.

 ### `size_t lft_index(int depth, int offset);`

 Returns an array index for the tree element at the given depth and offset.